 - If English is not your first language, refer to the English Language Proficiency Policy.

 Criminal Reference/Vulnerable Sector Check

 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
 Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
 As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
 It is the student's responsibility to provide the completed document prior to placement start.

 NOTE: Individuals who have been charged or convicted criminally and not pardoned will be prohibited from proceeding to a clinical or work placement.

-A current advanced care EMCA licence is required to work as a Paramedic in Ontario.
+A current AEMCA is required to work as a Paramedic in Ontario.
 International applicants are required to complete the Ontario equivalency process.
-Please contact the Ministry of Health and Longterm Care for information regarding the equivalency process.
+Please contact the Ministry of Health and Long Term Care for information regarding the equivalency process.

-Completion of college immunization record is required for field placements.
+Completion of the college Clinical Preparedness Permit is required for all hospital and field placements.